dynatrace-oss/dynatrace-gcp-monitor/HACKING.md

 ```

 ## Running single local run
 Run `local_test.py` with env_vars set according to the table below.

-To run metrics ingest worker function run `local_test.py` script file.
+To run the metrics ingest worker function run `local_test.py` script file.
-This runs a single run, and then returns.
-Some expection may appear in Win env, and self-monitoring metrics query can fail.
+This runs a single run and then returns.
+Some exceptions may appear in Win env, and self-monitoring metrics query can fail.

 To run logs ingest worker function run `local_test.py` script file with `OPERATION_MODE` set to `Logs`